rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 }
 ```

 > The order of your components does not affect when they are evaluated, but it does impact when they will display.
 If `Username` is the slowest component, `Generator` and `Data` will be queued but only streamed after `Username` completes.
+This ensures no client-side JavaScript has to run for users to see your content.

-## Return Types
+## Return types

 You can `return` or `yield` most data types from a component, they will be rendered as you might expect: